Program

 program

-Chapter 4: The potential of art in a changing city
+Chapter 4: The potential of art in a transforming town

 The area known as "Kamagasaki" in Nishinari Ward, Osaka City, was once known as a town for day laborers, and many workers gathered there during the period of rapid economic growth.
 In recent years, the area has been facing various social changes, including an aging population, poverty, an increase in foreign residents, and rising land prices due to real estate investment.